-The sample JCL in Figure 3 on page 87 is provided as member IPVSCMPS in the IPV.SIPVSAM1 data set.
+The sample JCL in Figure 3: Sample JCL to compile a COBOL program and store the side file on page 85 is provided as member IPVSCMPS in the IPV.SIPVSAM1 data set.
 It performs the following steps:

 • Compiles a COBOL program.